Have we led parents astray in the war on childhood obesity?

 Are we over-selling food and exercise as the solution to a child’s healthy weight?

 Over-promising that if you eat right and move more, all the worries, and excess weight, will be gone?

 Last month was Childhood Obesity Awareness Month.
-We heard a lot about the contributors to childhood obesity—from the food kids eat at home and school to their lack of exercise and their seduction by the media.
-We heard about great programs, like the Let’s Move! program and healthier changes in the School Lunch Program.
-And we heard how grim the projections for the future will be for all Americans here.
+We heard a lot about the contributors to child weight concerns—from the food kids eat at home and school to their lack of exercise and their seduction by the media.Are we over-selling food & exercise as the solution to #unhealthy #weight in #kids?
+Click To Tweet

 We continue to hear about what kids should and should not eat, how much to exercise, and the terrible side effects of carrying too much weight, for too long.
 It will take many resources, many angles and innovative approaches to fix this problem.

 As a childhood nutrition expert who has worked with many families over the years, I am aware of the other, less talked about, influences on childhood obesity—or what I refer to as the background noise.